 Dogs drink plenty of water.
 This is especially true during the warm and hot seasons.
 This is the time of the year when desiccation is at its peak.
 Therefore, your dog’s bowls or drinking dishes must not be left with water.
 This is because, in these bowls, the mosquito will lay three hundred or so eggs daily.
 You can visualize how infested the water can be.

-Your dog's life is threatened by these larvae that can lead to heartworm disease.
-As you know by now that mosquitoes are a heartworm vector.
+Your dog’s life is threatened by these larvae that can lead to heartworm disease.
+As you know by now that mosquitoes are heartworm vectors.

 Knowing the danger of exposing your dog to infested water helps the dog owner make the right decision on what needs to be done to keep it safe.
 All safety protocols leading to giving your dog the best care are what you should adhere to.
 The ones mentioned above are just but a few of many.